prince2004patel/Neural_Network_from_Scratch/README.md

 # Neural Networks from Scratch

 This repository contains Python scripts and implementations that build a neural network from scratch.
-The goal is to understand core concepts such as forward propagation, backpropagation, optimization, and loss computation without relying on external libraries.
+The goal is to understand core concepts such as forward propagation, backpropagation, optimization, loss computation and dropout without relying on external libraries.

 ## Image of Neural Networks